harryberlin/AVR-IBus.public/README.md

 ## Modes
 - **AVR Mode**
-	- standalone modul with GUI for OEM System
+	- Raspberry Shield or standalone modul with GUI for OEM System
 - **IBus Interface Mode**
 	- because my project is pioneer and initiator for [I-BUS App](www.ibus-app.de) to develop their own next IBus Interface
 	- you can use this DIY Modul as usual USB IBus-Interface also (e.g. for Android Radio Headunits)